xlab-si/emmy/README.md

 Alternatively, you can control emmy server's behavior with the following options (specified as command line flags):
 1. **Port**: flag *--port* (shorthand *-p*), defaults to 7007.

-    emmy server will listen for client connections on this port.
+    Emmy server will listen for client connections on this port.
 Example:
     ```bash
     $ emmy server start --port 2323   # starts emmy server that listens on port 2323
     $ emmy server start -p 2323       # equivalently